Perfectroot CTF 2024

 (function to give the flag supposedly)

-- The decompiled code showed that
+- Reversing the decompiled code for

 printFlag

-Analysis Using GDB #
+5. Analysis Using GDB #

 - Since